base on :package: Mac App Store command-line interface <h1 align="center">

 ```

-> mas only installs/upgrades applications from the Mac App Store.
+> mas only installs/updates apps from the App Store.

 >

-> system updates (e.g., Xcode Command Line Tools, Safari, etc.)
+> to install system updates (e.g., Xcode Command Line Tools, Safari, etc.)

-`mas upgrade` upgrades outdated apps installed from the Mac App Store.
-Without any arguments, it
+`mas update` updates outdated apps installed from the App Store.
+Without any

 ```console